-\textbf{Experiments for Q1:} We measured the speed of exact computation and the neighbor sampling of two-layer GraphSAGE-GCN and two-layer GATs.
-We initialized parameters using the i.i.d. standard multivariate normal distribution.
-The input graph was a clique $K_n$.
-We used ten-dimensional vectors from the i.i.d. standard multivariate normal distribution as the node features.
-We took $r^{(1)} = r^{(2)} = 100$ samples.
-For each method and $n = 2^7, 2^8, \dots, 2^{19}$, we ran inference $10$ times and measured the average time consumption and standard deviation.
+We measure the speed of exact computation and the neighbor sampling of two-layer GraphSAGE-GCN and two-layer GATs.
+We initialize parameters using the i.i.d. standard multivariate normal distribution.
+The input graph is a clique $K_n$.
+We use ten-dimensional vectors from the i.i.d. standard multivariate normal distribution as the node features.
+We take $r^{(1)} = r^{(2)} = 100$ samples.
+For each method and $n = 2^7, 2^8, \dots, 2^{19}$, we run inference $10$ times and measure the average time consumption and standard deviation.
+The speed is evaluated with a single core of Intel Xeon CPU E5-2690.
 Figure \ref{fig: plot} (a) plots the speed of these methods as the number of nodes increases.
-This shows that the neighbor sampling is several orders of magnitude faster than the exact computation when the graph size is extremely large.
+This shows that the neighbor sampling is several orders of magnitude faster than the exact computation when the graph size is large.